pivotal-cf/docs-pks/manage-index.hbs.md

 ---

-The following topics describe how to use the VMware Tanzu Kubernetes Grid Integrated Edition Command Line Interface (TKGI CLI) to manage TKGI-provisioned Kubernetes clusters:
+The following topics describe how to use the {{  vars.product_full }} Command Line Interface (TKGI CLI) to manage TKGI-provisioned Kubernetes clusters:

 <ul>
   <li>